paulchernoch/quantogram/readme.md

 ```

 Note: Why is this use benchmark fair?
 A typical application will receive sensor data and then respond to it.
 The response requires that you compare the value to a quantile to see if it is an outlier requiring action, such as the sending of an alert.
 Thus calling the `median` or `quantile` method after each sample arrives is a typical use case.

+## Known Issues & Limitation

+1. If samples are removed, several measures can become corrupted:

+  - **min** (if the current minimum value is removed)
+  - **max** (if the current maximum value is removed)
+  - **mode** (if a member of the list of current modes is removed)

+All other measures will adapt correctly.
+These defects can be fixed.

+2. The **mode** is distorted by the logarithmic size of bins.
+This has a tendency to cause the **mode** to increase.
+A mathematically sound correction is needed and could be implemented.
+Anyone know stats theory?

+3. No measure for a running, **weighted standard deviation** is provided.
+This is planned for a future version.

+4. `quantile_at` inverse quantile measure could be further optimized to make use of the coarse bins.
+For 1% accuracy (35 bins per doubling), the speedup would likely be 15x in the average case.